gorygithubaccount/gorygithub.io/README.md

 Here are some ideas to get you started:

 # 🔭 I’m currently working on National Centeral University
-# 🌱 I’m currently learning Web Programming
+# 🌱 I’m currently learning Computational Thinking
 # 👯 I’m going to have a dinner
 ## 🤔 I’m looking for help with my final exam
 ## 💬 Ask me about my badminton